ISC-Project-Phoenix/Phoenix/README.md

 This repo is designed to be launched on a headless computer on the go-kart.
 To do this setup the computer with:

-- Two Oak-d-w cameras plugged into fast USB ports
+- One Oak-d-w camera plugged into fast USB ports
-- The SICK LiDAR networked to the computer via a switch
-- A router connected to the lidar and computer
+- A router to connected to the computer

+In the root of your workspace you can split the terminal, and connect to the router with the command `ssh -X isc@isc-onboard-1.local`

 Once this is done, the kart half of the stack can be launched with:

 `ros2 launch phoenix_robot common.launch.py`

+*Note that this must be done in the root of the workspace on phnx, or '~/Documents/dev/ws_phnx/'

-This will spawn the autonomy stack, connecting to sensors and the CAN bus.
+Doing this will spawn the autonomy stack, connecting to sensors and the CAN bus.
 This boots into teleop mode, so it will not output outputs of the autonomous stack (although it will be running).

 It is often useful to start this process on user log on (via chronjob or some feature of a DE like KDE), to allow for